xorbitsai/benchmarks/tpch/README.md

 - Spark: 3.3.1

 ## SF1000: Xorbits
-Although Xorbits is able to run all the queries in a row, Dask, Pandas API on Spark, and Modin hanged at the first query.
+Although Xorbits is able to pass all the queries in a row, Dask, Pandas API on Spark and Modin failed on most of the queries.
 Thus, we are not able to compare the performance difference now, and we plan to try again later.

 ![image info](https://xorbits.io/res/xorbits_1t.png)